TERMS & CONDITIONS

 10.7.
 Site updates do not include creating new graphics or making structural changes to the website – for example, redesigning the layout of the home page.
 Such changes are chargeable and will be quoted for separately.

 10.8.
-If you provide content to us as part of a website or app update, it is your responsibility to ensure the content is error-free (i.e. free of grammar and spelling errors, and so on), so that we can take it ‘as is’ and add it to your website or app without further revision or amendment.
+If you provide content to us as part of a website or app update, it is your responsibility to ensure the content is error-free (i.e. free of grammar and spelling errors, and so on) we will not be held liable for any errors grammatical or otherwise in content you provide to us.

 10.10.
 We submit Website/Apps to search engines as part of our website/app build process, but we cannot guarantee inclusion or accept responsibility or liability if any search engine, online directory or search site submitted to, chooses not to list a Customer’s website.